RedisLabs/redislabs-docs/content/rc/how-to/importing-data.md

-To import a dataset from any publicly available Redis server, simply enter the following information in the Import Dataset dialog of your Redis Cloud Pro instance and click the "Import" button when done:
+To import a dataset from any publicly available Redis server, simply enter the following information in the Import Dataset dialog of your Redis Cloud instance and click the "Import" button when done:

 1. Enter the hostname or the public IP address of the source Redis server in the **Redis Hostname/IP Address** box.